Xorlev/gatekeeper/README.md

         {{/attributes}}
         }
     {{/locations}}

 With two small blocks of customizable templating, each time a node is registered or deregistered a new `nginx.conf` is written and nginx sent a `SIGHUP`.

+## Running

+Build the agent as you would normally
+    mvn package

+A jar will be built in `gatekeeper-agent/target/gatekeeper-agent-1.0.0.jar`.
+Take this a

+You can run the agent as below:

+    java -jar gatekeeper.jar

 ## Disclaimer